tc39/notes/meetings/2023-11/november-27.md

 So for anyone that’s new here, from the reflect post, you’ll be able to get to TCQ.
 TCQ is our primary tool for controlling the conversation and for making sure that we have -- we stick to our agenda.
 We do have a very packed agenda.
 We always do.
 But let’s respect the queue in times of orderly conversation.
 You can switch to the active topic by clicking that queue button up top, and that will then take us to the active agenda item, like testing out TCQ.
 Whenever we have an agenda item, we always have a current topic, and so if you wish to talk about something new, you want to normally click the new topic button.
 So always prefer those buttons towards the left, the blue, and only use the ones to the right when needed, because they will increasingly interrupt the flow of the conversation.
 If you want to add something extra, a reply to the current topic, then we are discussing current topic, let’s see, at the moment, there’s no one on the queue.
 I’m just checking it myself.
 Likewise, if we’re not sure about something that’s been said, we can ask a clarifying question.
 Just to check our understanding.
 And then finally, if something outrage serious happening, if something is disrupting the meeting, such as we don’t have note takers or we can’t hear something, then please use a point of order as.
 That’s the most urgent way to get through.
 All right, when you’re speaking, you will have an extra button all I’m done speaking.
 Please to your best to make use of this as it’s a good way of yielding control and making sure everyone know it’s time to move on.
 We also have our equivalent of Internet relay chat.
 We have our chat room, the Matrix.
 And within that, the main rooms that you’ll be interested in, for this meeting at least, is the TC39 delegates.
 That’s the privileged room where only delegates can speak.
 If you’re in the in there, then please see the TC39 business repo and you can make sure your details are registered there or contact one of the chairs.
 And then there’s also Temporal dead zone.
 Please use that for anything off topic, so rather than the conversation descending in the main delegates chat, it descends into the Temporal dead zone.
 All right.
 We have an IPR policy.
 So everyone that’s here is generally expected to either be an ECMA member delegate, in which case your organization has already signed up the relevant IP policy, or an invited expert that has gone through our process, and likewise, there, signed the invited expert form.
 For everyone else, please make sure you have signed the contributing agreement, and anyone who is not in those categories and has not signed the form, you’re expected to purely be an observer, so please do not speak, and you can also obviously contact the chairs or the ECMA secretary here to find out more about ways to get involved.
 And, yes, we do welcome observers.

 Moving on, so notes, so note taking is a critical part of the meeting.
 We have, I think, a transcriptionist, is the transcriptionist here?
-    >> Yes.
+     Yes.
-    >> Excellent.
+     Excellent.
 So -- and we’re very grateful to them for taking all our notes, but they do need help, so there is the job of the notes chaperon, the notes editor to fix up the notes.
 We will be asking for volunteers.
 I think perhaps now is a good time to do so.
 We’ve got a thumbs up immediately from Ashley, long-time contributor to the notes, and also Ben Allen.
 Thank you very much.
 Instantly we get two people.
 That’s a very good start.
 Chris is happy.
 And obviously there is, you know -- just there’s the IP notice that is above there.
 You’ll see just so that you know that note taking is happening and all your words are being down, and you have the opportunity to correct them afterwards.
  As we encourage.
        The next meeting coming up will be in San Diego, hosted by service now.
 So looking forward to that.
 The invites with all the details for that should be going up very shortly.
 Just finalizing that now.
 And I will say thank you to everyone who has contributed to the interest survey.
 It looks like we’re going to have a very healthy attendance there.
 So I’m looking forward to it.
 There is also going to be something extra.
 I don’t want the give away the surprise, but Samina is working on something that could be exciting for people.
-So, yeah, that’s coming up in a little over two months.
+So that’s coming up in a little over two months.
 So finally, let’s get on to the regular stuff.
 Oh, clarifying question.
 Here we go.
 Ashley asks on TCQ, Ashley, would you like to speak.
 Is pointing of that in the Google names, they don’t have -- don’t always have the company.
 Right, yes.
 If you’re not -- if you’re using a Google account, then it will just show your natural or your -- where the name you’ve used with that.

-    If you use -- if you use incognito mode, then you get to specify whatever name you would like.
+If you use incognito mode, then you get to specify whatever name you would like.
 I think at this point, Chris, I don’t think we will ask people to rejoin.

 CDA: Yeah, no, there’s no -- Google meet doesn’t have a display name.
 You can’t just change like you can in Zoom, so we will have to just proceed thusly.
 But it’s a good reminder to encourage people, please add yourself in the attendee list in the notes doc if you have not already done so.
 I will paste the link in the Google meet chat so it’s handy.

-    >> And I guess if anyone appears in the participants where we don’t know the affiliation, we may just have to ask.
+And I guess if anyone appears in the participants where we don’t know the affiliation, we may just have to ask.

 RPR: Okay.
 So on our housekeeping items, so the first thing is do we have approval of the previous meeting’s minutes?
 I will take silence to mean that, yes, we do have approval.
 Okay, approved.
 And on to this meeting, so the current agenda, we have there the packed agenda.
 Is everyone happy with that?
 No complaints?
 Hopefully we will get through it swiftly and be able to fit in the overflow items.